gvwilson/thirdbit/src/fiction/iffy/index.md

 and began to amble away.
 Iffy felt exposed,
 as if a passing ship had caught her sunning herself in a t-shirt on the deck of the *Guinevere*.
-Benício just shrugged when she asked about drones.
+Ignacio just shrugged when she asked about drones.
 "I think they're all busy watchin' each other right now.
 An' anyway,
 there's not much we can do about it."